embedded-society/armv6m-intrinsics/README.md

 | `svc.hpp` | `SVC<imm>` | Supervisor call with 8-bit immediate (template-encoded) |
 | `reverse.hpp` | `REV`, `REV16`, `REVSH` | Byte-order reversal of word, halfword pairs, and signed lower halfword |

-## Compatibility

-Designed to be a drop-in replacement for the ARMv6-M-relevant subset of the deprecated `ARMCortexM-CppLib::intrinsics` headers.
-Function names and signatures follow the existing `asmFoo()` convention.

 ## Licence

 This project is licensed under the Apache License Version 2.0.